 Higher Education in New York

-New York has 137 private colleges and accompanying satellite campuses and 104 public institutions, most located in or surrounding New York City.
-Regardless of whether students want a public or private education, the opportunities afforded to individuals living in the state are some of the best in the nation.
-The State University of New York (SUNY) offers 82 campuses throughout the state, including technical, vocational, and community colleges.
-The City University of New York (CUNY) system maintains 22 campuses within all five boroughs of the city.
+New York has 137 private colleges and accompanying satellite campuses and 104 public institutions, mostly located in or near New York City.
+Regardless of whether students pursue a public or private education, New York has what they need.
+The State University of New York (SUNY) offers 82 campuses throughout the state, including technical, vocational, and community colleges, while the City University of New York (CUNY) system maintains 22 campuses across all five boroughs of the city.

-Ranked among the top in the nation in the nation, the best computer science schools in New York attract some of the most well-regarded teachers in the country.
-Ivy League schools draw in students seeking a rigorous coursework schedule, while those who desire a larger program can choose from an array of New York computer science schools.
+Ranked among the best in the nation, computer science schools in New York attract some of the most well-regarded teachers in the country.
+Its Ivy League schools draw in students seeking rigorous coursework while those who desire a larger program can choose from an array of New York computer science schools.

 Computer Science Careers in New York

-Those looking for a slower pace of life should consider computer science-related jobs in Buffalo, Rochester, Yonkers, Syracuse, or Albany, though the pay may be less than in places like New York City.
+Those looking for a slower pace of life should consider computer science-related jobs in Buffalo, Rochester, Yonkers, Syracuse, or Albany, though salaries may be lower than in places like New York City.

 Computer Science Employers in New York

-- Southerland Global Services: Located in Pittsford with more than 32,000 employees, SGS is both the state's largest employer and largest tech company.
+- Sutherland Global Services: Located in Pittsford with more than 32,000 employees, SGS is both the state's largest employer and largest tech company.
 SGS solves process problems for international organizations, offering data-driven analytics to support clients.
-Some of the careers available include customer service tech professional and manager of the SGS global data center.
+Available careers include customer service tech professional and data center manager.

-- New York Presbyterian Hospital: The largest hospital in NYC, NYPH employs nearly 21,000 professionals, including many who work in computer science.
-Current roles include information technology engineer, security risk analyst, and technical specialist for web, mobile, and integrated systems.
+- New York Presbyterian Hospital: As the largest hospital in NYC, NYPH employs nearly 21,000 people, including many computer science professionals.
+Example positions include information technology engineer, security risk analyst, and technical specialist for web, mobile, and integrated systems.

 How Much do Computer Scientists Make in New York?